NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

     <Quantity [10.323423, 10.333453, 10.343452] deg>

-The basic functionalities to modify the data table are implemented in `~sbpy.data.DataClass`, including adding rows and columns and join a DataClass with another DataClass object or an `~astropy.table.Table` object.
+The basic functionalities to modify the data table are implemented in `~sbpy.data.DataClass`, including adding rows and columns and stack a DataClass with another DataClass object or an `~astropy.table.Table` object.